While Asus is not the most well-known name in the PC world, they are fast becoming popular.

 Not ideal for frequent gamers as it won’t meet their graphics needs.

-Because of the micro USB and HDMI ports, it may be necessary to carry adapters around to use them.
+Because of the micro USB and HDMI ports, it may be necessary to carry adapters around in order to use them.

 At such an affordable price, this laptop is good for both professional and personal use.